ipfabric/docs/docs/System_Administration/Command_Line_Interface/How_to/manual_config_backup.md

 description: This section contains information how to trigger a manual configuration backup for a single device using an API call.
 ---

-# How to trigger manual configuration backup for a single device
+# How to Trigger Manual Configuration Backup for a Single Device

-After adding a new device to the network, and you don't want to wait until the next regular configuration backup collection, you can trigger config backup through IP Fabric's API.
-Here's how.
+You have added a new device to the network, but you don't want to wait until the next regular configuration backup collection.
+In that case, you can trigger config backup through IP Fabric's API.

-## Use Python3 `requests` module
+## Use Python3 `requests` Module

-The Python3 [requests module](https://pypi.org/project/requests/) is simple, yet elegant, HTTP library.
-To trigger a single config backup, we need to set these parameters:
+The Python3 [requests module](https://pypi.org/project/requests/) is a simple, yet elegant, HTTP library.
+To trigger a single config backup, you need to set these parameters:

 - request resource `https://{hostname}/api/{api_version}/discovery/trigger-config-backup`
 - request type `POST`